-The BBC released an article a few weeks ago (http://www.bbc.co.uk/news/uk-england-19217111); explaining that while trains fares are set to rise, the public isn’t widely aware there is a cheaper way to buy tickets.
+The BBC released an article a few weeks ago (http://www.bbc.co.uk/news/uk-england-19217111), explaining that while train fares are set to rise, the public isn’t aware of a cheaper way to buy tickets.

-Split Ticketing involves splitting your fare into separate tickets meaning you can slash the cost of your journey but travel on the same train.
+Split Ticketing involves splitting your fare into separate tickets so you can slash the cost of your journey but travel on the same train.

-It doesn’t really make sense why split-ticket journeys are cheaper, as the BBC says it’s “rather complicated and to do with the popularity of your destination and differing fares by different rail operators.”
-But it’s only right that as train prices are rising the public should be offered a way to cut the cost of their train journeys.
+It doesn’t make sense why split-ticket journeys are cheaper, as the BBC says it’s “rather complicated and to do with the popularity of your destination and differing fares by different rail operators.”
+It’s only right that as train prices are rising, the public should be more aware of how to cut the cost of their train journeys.